sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Advanced**    | Problem D, 22/31 (71%) solved/tries, 71% solve rate                                               |
 | **Concept**     | array manipulation                                                                                |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given the initial state of a series of stacks of paper, and a record of how sheets of paper were moved between stacks, determine the final state of the stacks.
+> Given the initial state of a series of stacks of paper, and a record of how

-{{% /note %}}
+> sheets of paper were moved between stacks, determine the final state of the
+> stacks.

 To solve this problem, simulate the provided sequence of operations on the initial state of the stacks, and then output the final state.